 Have you even ever heard of Columbia, Missouri?
 Probably not, but it’s where I went to school and spent four reckless years of my life.
 I’m over here writing blogs and guides to cities that I spend five days in, so I figured why not focus on something that I actually know inside and out?

 I’m going to be honest, this quaint, little college town in central Missouri is not the most exciting place to be.
 If you’re seeking the bustling urban jungle of a New York City, or the glorious natural beauty of Yosemite, you’re coming to the wrong town.
 Our tallest building is a big white dome.
-Our most iconic landmark is six columns that didn’t burn down in a fire.
+Our most iconic landmarks are six columns that didn’t burn down in a fire.
 The only reason you would have even heard of Columbia was because we were in the news quite a bit in fall 2015 for some controversial stuff that I’m not going to go into detail on.
-Yeah, some sh** went down, and the entire country got a completely wrong idea about us.
+Yeah, some sh** went down, and the entire country had something to say about us.

 There’s no better way to start off a guide than with food and restaurants.
 Columbia is a college town, so there is an abundance of sports bars and within those are an abundance of drunk sports fans.
 We have a reason to drink year-round.
 Kansas City has their Chiefs and Royals.
 St. Louis has the Cardinals, the Blues and the Rams… oh wait.
 The vocal minority Chicagoans have their Blackhawks, Bulls, and Cubs.
 And of course, the Mizzou Tigers.
 Win or lose, we booze, and we always booze correctly.